miguelpel/coffee_break_npc_maker/README.md

 1 - get input from textarea
 2 - create store and persistent data (JSON) => unfold 2.1 - save and retrieve one character
-2.2 - set a timer to send the data every something?
-2.3 - create a modal with spinner when loading
+2.2 - use the timer better => if char set => record, else, set a message if needed and wait for an event 2.3 - create a modal with spinner when loading
 2.4 - get the data from the store into the main window:
 -- mainWindow.webContents.send('inputChange', item)